wso2/docs-mi/en/docs/reference/synapse-properties/expressions.md

 ??? note "How to retrieve the XML node itself instead of text content"
-    When the result of an XPath evaluation results in a single XML node, the evaluator will return the text content of this node (equivalent of doing `/root/body/node/text()`).
+    When the result of an XPath evaluation results in a single XML node, the evaluator will return the text content of this node (similar to executing `/root/body/node/text()`).
 If you want to retrieve the node itself, you have to configure the [Enrich mediator]({{base_path}}/reference/mediators/enrich-mediator) as shown in the following example.
     ``` xml